torvalds/linux/Documentation/staging/static-keys.rst

 https://gcc.gnu.org/ml/gcc-patches/2009-07/msg01556.html

-Using the 'asm goto', we can create branches that are either taken or not taken by default, without the need to check memory.
+Using the 'asm goto', we can create branches that are either taken or analt taken by default, without the need to check memory.
 Then, at run-time, we can patch the branch site to change the branch direction.